 Migrating from server to cloud can open your business to a variety of security risks, from compliance violations and data breaches to insecure APIs, accidental errors, external attacks, and more.
 Also, when moving workloads and assets from on-prem to the cloud, organizations forfeit a certain level of visibility into online operations.

-Being well-prepared means the opportunities outweigh the risks.
-However, it is essential that businesses take all major considerations into account and set themselves up for higher success with a migration plan and strategy in action.
+Being well-prepared means opportunities outweigh the risks.
+It is essential that businesses take all major considerations into account and set themselves up for higher success with a migration plan in action.